KnowHowQuarkus/quarkus-restful/README.md

 ### Exceptions / error responses

-Applications MAY make use of exceptions in `org.ujar.quarkus.restful.exception`.
+Applications MAY make use of exceptions in `dev.knowhowto.quarkus.restful.exception`.
 These are automatically turned into HTTP responses as follows:

 | Exception                      | HTTP response code | Situation                                                             |
 |--------------------------------|--------------------|-----------------------------------------------------------------------|